krishaamer/green-filter-research/research/discussion.md

 Scan a product to see the company and start investing or divesting from them Current economics is lowering the quality of life on the planet

+Actionable Insights: Translate data into everyday actions the app can suggest.

 ## Research Limitations {#research-limitations}

 First, finance is a highly regulated industry and the proposed user